Quick Start

 Step 1: Standby Power Switch

-The batteries are connected by default.
-There is a small Standby Power Switch located on the left hand side of the upper case part.
-Turn it on using a pointed object such as a SIM card ejector.
+Pocket Reform ships with power turned off to conserve the batteries.
+There is a small Standby Power Switch located on the left hand side of the top half of Pocket Reform.
+Turn it on using a sharp object such as a SIM card ejector.

 Step 2: Turn On